mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

-Only in its 8th version released in 2014 did Java support lambda expressions, but Python has supported lambda since its 1.0 version in 1994, having a longer history.
+Java started supporting lambda expressions in its 8th version released in 2014, but Python has supported lambda since its 1.0 version in 1994, having a longer history.
 However, the far more convenient feature of Python is its list comprehension.
-List comprehension iis a method that creates a new list based on an already existing list.
+List comprehension is a method that creates a new list based on an already existing list.
 It has been supported since Python2.0 and is a characteristic of Python which referenced functional languages like Haskell.
 In "Effective Python 파이썬 코딩의 기술(길벗, 2016)" chapter 1, 'Pythonic Thinking,' there is a phrase that goes 'Better way 7: use list comprehension instead of map and filter.
-As such, list comprehension is used effectively in numeroous ways, and moreover is much easier to read compared to lambda expressions incorporating map and filter.
+As such, list comprehension is used effectively in numerous ways and is much easier to read compared to lambda expressions incorporating map and filter.

 The following is a list comprehension that multiplies two if the number is odd.